-As many as 1 in every 5 women with gestational diabetes will continue to have high blood glucose levels after their baby is born.
-For this reason, it is recommended that you have a follow-up oral glucose tolerance test (OGTT) 6-12 weeks after your baby is born (or as soon as possible after this time).
-This is to check that your blood glucose levels have returned to the normal range.
+As many as 1 in every 5 women with gestational diabetes will still have high blood glucose levels after pregnancy.
+For this reason, it is recommended that you have an oral glucose tolerance test (OGTT) 6-12 weeks after your baby is born (or as soon as possible after this time).
+This is to check that your blood glucose levels have returned to the healthy range.

-After a pregnancy with gestational diabetes, many women find it hard to make the time to return for their 6-12 week OGTT, or forget to have this test done.
-If you haven't had this test done yet, it's not too late - your GP can organise this for you.
+We know it's a busy time and many women find it hard to return for their OGTT so soon after pregnancy.
+If you have not had this test done yet, it's not too late.
+Your GP can organise it for you.